MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/how-to-start-with-nodejs-and-expressjs-to-build-restful-apis.md

 ## **CONCLUSION:**

-Here in this blog, we learnt how to Start our own backend server locally using expressjs, nodejs.
+Here in this blog, we learned how to Start our own backend server locally using expressjs, nodejs.
 If you have any doubts or questions please write to me, you can comment down below.
 Any suggestions to Improve from my side you can write in comments too.

 please check for technology blogs [here.](https://mdpuneethreddy.com/category/technology/)